starknet-io/starknet.js/www/docs/guides/create_account.md

 import axios from "axios";
 ```

-If you want to create yourself the private key, for example with a random number:
+If you want to create the private key, for example with a random number:

 ```typescript
 const privateKeyBraavos = stark.randomAddress();